naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 #### Depending on the interviewer, you are rewarded little to no credit for communication, problem solving, or coach-ability -- just the results of your solution

 Just to throw another wrench into this whole process, many interviewers pay lip-service to the idea that candidates should be judged holistically, but then judge them by very strict standards.
-Its not enough to try and articulate your approach, try to code a strategy, and iterate to your solution in a real-life manner.
+Its not enough to try and articulate your approach, code a solution, and iterate in a real-life manner.
 If you get stuck and ask for hints, you get docked points.
 If you don't solve the problem the way your interviewer wants you to solve the problem, your solution is considered "messy" and "confusing".
 A sub-optimal solution?
 "Lacks Problem Solving Skills".

 Having someone coach you to a  workable solution means the highest score you can expect to get for the interview is a "Neutral".
 We don't observe the process of problem solving, we just reward people who already know the problem and get it right.
+Oh, you're supposed to show these steps to your interviewer, but you can't take too long on any one.

 #### They disenfranchise the middle 60% of all applicants.